 Every year Pennicott Wilderness Journeys assists with a considerable number of rescues.
 Over the years this has included rescuing individuals from overturned boats, towing vessels in distress, rescuing kayakers, medical evacuations and many more.

 "During the Maria Island Yacht Race on Saturday morning a crew member on our yacht suffered an injury that required immediate medical attention.
 I take this opportunity to publicly acknowledge the assistance given by Pennicott Wilderness Journeys, who made one of their boats available to get our crew member to shore."

 One poignant example was during the devastating bushfire emergency in January 2013, which left the Tasman Peninsula isolated for days.
 Pennicott Wilderness Journeys evacuated 380 tourists, residents, their pets and possessions.

 The Company provides donations and sponsorships to a wide range of community groups.
-In 2014/15 Pennicott Wilderness Journeys supported more than 280 festivals, events, charities, schools, sports clubs and community groups.
+Last year Pennicott Wilderness Journeys supported more than 300 festivals, events, charities, schools, sports clubs and community groups.

 Rotary Club of Kingston

 “The Rotary Club of Kingston Recently conducted a very enjoyable Quiz Night.
 This event rose well over $3,000 to use towards local Kingston Rotary projects.”

 Glenorchy Community Fund

 ‘This year’s dinner was attended by just over 200 people who contributed to us raising over $15,000.”